No Gym Required: A Non-Exerciser's Guide to Getting Sporty

 2. Rock climbing

 There’s something immensely satisfying about reaching the top of a climbing wall.
 Aside from exercising your arms and legs, rock climbing has elements of puzzle solving too: Figuring out which of the colourful handholds to put your hands and feet on is a challenge in itself!
 The best thing is, you can do it indoors, with air–conditioning to keep you cool as you ascend.
+Check out these Singapore malls where you can level up your bouldering and rock-climbing skills.

 Remember the days when you used to get into trouble for jumping on your bed?
 Channel your inner child and visit a trampoline park for a marathon bouncing session!
 Jumping up and down is fun enough by itself, but if that’s too mundane for you, trampoline parks often have a variety of trampoline–related activities for you to partake in as well.
 Dodgeball on a trampoline, anyone?